'Severe' Systemd Bug Allowed Remote Code Execution For Two Years

 And, security problems + no logs = even bigger problem.
 Even if he doesn't get why logs are important for security, I wish he would get why they're needed for troubleshooting.
 It sucks managing a lot of special snowflake servers with systemd since so often error messages don't make it to the journal.

-Re: The problem with systemd (Score:4, Interesting)
+Re: The problem with systemd (Score:5, Interesting)

 Indeed, I already had two remote servers lost over this very issue.
 I never had systems fail before systemd, either.
 The first was one that consistently failed to shutdown, but no logging and nothing in the journal made it impossible to ever discover exactly why.
 Another failed to boot, and it is equally unclear why.
 It really is rather crappy.